TeamSurvey/survey-front-end/README.md

 ###Express:

-Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile application
+Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile application.

 ###Passport